Fender Hot Rod Series: DeVille, Deluxe and Blues Junior Review

 At first glance it doesn’t seem like the same kind of guitarist who is considering one of the amps mentioned above would get anything out of the little Blues Junior.
 But, depending on your situation, this amp could be just what you’re looking for, and you might not even realize it.

+It's a great small tube amp for home use.
 For players who just want to jam at home the choice might be a no-brainer, but what about if you play in a band?

 Depending on what kind of band you’re in, and how loud you need to play, the Blues Junior may do just fine.
 In most situations, performing bands put microphones in front of their guitar amps and send everything through the PA.